 They were perfect!

-Normally, we use these clear balls for Christmas crafting, but you know what?
+We’ve made some gorgeous Christmas ornaments with them in the past, but you know what?
 They make spectacular patio ornaments to hang in your outdoor sitting space or from the branches of a tree in your yard.

 To make our Flower Drop Garden Ornaments, we used: